powersj/powersj.io/content/post/cloud-init-ci.md

 ## Ubuntu LTS: Integration

 As [announced](https://lists.launchpad.net/cloud-init/msg00058.html), cloud-init now contains an [integration test framework](https://cloudinit.readthedocs.io/en/latest/topics/tests.html).
 Running a few more tests helps provide additional coverage and assurance that nothing major broke.
-As of this writing, the tests cover an apt sources, ntp servers, password list, and user/group cloud-config scenarios.
+As of this writing, the tests cover an apt sources, NTP servers, password list, and user/group cloud-config scenarios.

 However, my desire is to write up a series of more complex integration tests that touch many areas at once to maximize the coverage, while minimizing execution time.
 This is an open item.